 Federal EPA guidance on TMDL implementation is also limited.
 Guidance is provided in a 1997 EPA Memo entitled "New Policies for Establishing and Implementing Total Maximum Daily Loads (TMDLs)" (EPA Site).
 On November 22, 2002, EPA provided clarification of existing TMDL regulations on the subject of implementing TMDLs through NPDES permits for stormwater.

-EPA has more information on their Bay Watershed Implementation Plan Development website (leaving MDE website) and a more general perspective on their Chesapeake Bay TMDL webpage.
+EPA has more general information on their Chesapeake Bay TMDL webpage.

 Biological Restoration Initiative